KameshLeVI/Advanced-C-Lab-Manual/module 11.md

-# EXP NO:11D PROGRAM PRINT THE SUM OF THE INTEGERS IN THE ARRAY.
+# EXP NO: 5D PROGRAM PRINT THE SUM OF THE INTEGERS IN THE ARRAY.
 # Aim:
 To write a C program print the sum of the integers in the array.